denmitchell/EDennis.AspNetUtils/README.md

 - **DbContextService Class** that facilitates swapping out a normal DbContext instance for a DbContext instance that is more suitable for testing (e.g., one with an open transaction that gets rolled back automatically when the instance is disposed)

 ## Sample Projects and Tests
-In addition to the library project, there are three supporting sample/test projects:
+In addition to the library (AspNetUtils and AspNetUtils.Core -- with the latter supporting WASM clients), there are serveral supporting sample/test projects:
-- **Blazor Sample** that has sample pages for managing artists, songs, and application users using Radzen components
+- **...BlazorSample.Shared** -- A Razor component library that has sample pages for managing artists, songs, and application users using Radzen components.
+The pages utilize ICrudService so that they can be used interchangeably with Blazor Server and Blazor Web Assembly projects.
+- **...BlazorSample.BS** -- A Blazor Server project that uses the Shared project's pages
+- **...BlazorSample.WA.Server/Client** -- A Blazor Web Assembly project pair that uses the Shared project's pages
-- **MVC Sample** that has sample pages for managing application users
+- **...MvcSample** -- An MVC application that has sample pages for managing application users
-- **Test Project** that demonstrates how to test CRUD operations with automatic rollback of transactions
+- **...Tests** -- An Xunit test project that demonstrates how to test CRUD operations with automatic rollback of transactions

 ## Setup
 - Clone the repository